duckietown/hatchery/readme.md

 Hatchery requires a JRE or JDK.
 First check you have one installed: `java -version`

-[JDK 8](http://openjdk.java.net/install/) or higher is sufficient: `sudo apt-get install openjdk-8-jre`
+[JDK 8](http://openjdk.java.net/install/) or higher is sufficient.
+Ubuntu/Debian: `sudo apt-get install openjdk-8-jdk`
 </details>

 <details>